electric-sql/pglite/packages/pglite-socket/README.md

 - When using debug mode (`--debug=1` or higher), additional protocol information will be displayed in the console.
 - To allow connections from other machines, set the host to `0.0.0.0` with `--host=0.0.0.0`.
 - SSL connections are **NOT** supported.
 For `psql`, set env var `PGSSLMODE=disable`.
+- When using `--run`, the server will automatically shut down if the subprocess exits with a non-zero code.
+- Use `--shutdown-timeout` to adjust how long to wait for graceful subprocess termination (default: 5 seconds).
+- Unix sockets (`--path`) generally offer better performance than TCP for local connections.

 ## License